Skip to content

 Step 4: Run re-encryption job

-• For each row: decrypt with old key → encrypt with new key → update
+• For each row whose blob's version byte differs from keyring.ActiveVersion(): decrypt with the old key → encrypt with the active key → UPDATE in batches.

 Step 5: Verify re-encryption complete